Afroduckie/PowOut/README.md

 # PowOut - A Highly Configurable EXiLED 3.0+ Plugin for SCP Secret Laboratory
 ------------------------------------------------------------------------------
-###Note: I have not submitted this plugin for official release as of yet, so its only available here.
+### Note: I have not submitted this plugin for official release as of yet, so its only available here.
 Doubt anyone I don't know will find it, but still.
 No taking credit.
+Also, it is EXTREMELY out of date, but hopefully I will fix that soon.
 -------------------------------------------------------------------------------
 ### Current Version- 0.7 PreRelease